In Summer 2015, Arizona PBS takes its World and Life channels to 16:9.

-Though Eight began broadcasting in all-digital format April 29, 2009, initially the digital signal was only available in Maricopa, Pinal and Mohave counties.
-In summer 2013, as the result of grant funding, Eight will launch a series of seven digital rural repeater transmitters, beginning in late June through late September, which will extend the digital signal out to areas in Yavapai, Coconino, Navajo, Gila and Yuma counties.
+Though Arizona PBS began broadcasting in all-digital format April 29, 2009, initially the digital signal was only available in Maricopa, Pinal and Mohave counties.
+Beginning in summer 2013, as the result of grant funding, Arizona PBS will launch a series of seven digital rural repeater transmitters, which will extend the digital signal out to areas in Yavapai, Coconino, Navajo, Gila and Yuma counties.

 What do these new digital transmitters mean for rural Arizonans?

-- You will now have free over-the-air access to Eight HD (DTV 8.1) programming with
+- You will now have free over-the-air access to Arizona PBS HD (DTV 8.1) programming with

 beautiful high definition video.

-- You will now have free over-the-air access to Eight's other digital channels, including
+- You will now have free over-the-air access to Arizona PBS's other digital channels, including

 - You will now have access to the SunSounds reading service for the visually impaired